spotinst/help/src/docs/managed-instance/features/network-persistence.md

 Public IP persistence maintains the instances Elastic IP.
 To enable Elastic IP persistence:

 1. Enter the Managed Instance's Configuration Wizard.
-2. Under the Configuration tab's Advanced section, make sure the “Public IP Assignment” setting is configured to assign a public IP (can also be set to “According to Subnet Default” if subnet is configured to assign a public IP).
+2. Under the Configuration tab's Advanced section, make sure the `Public IP Assignment` setting is configured to assign a public IP (can also be set to `According to Subnet Default` if subnet is configured to assign a public IP).
 3. Under the Persistent Resources tab's Network section, select a specific Elastic IP to associate with the instance.
 4. A Managed Instance launched with the associated Elastic IP will then persist that IP during recycles and replacements.